 The Perma-Tune ignition coil reference 911.090219 is recommended for use with all Perma-Tune ignition systems.
-However, if your vehicle is equipped with an intercooler, use the stock ignition replacement coil ONLY.
-The Perma-Tune coil reference 911.090219 will not fit under the intercooler.

 - 3. Bolt the ignition box to the relay panel.
 Before plugging in the connector, perform the distributor signal test and the ignition module ground wire test.
-The ground wire test is very important, as the Model 930 electronic ignition box has an outer black casing which is anodized and it will not make a ground connection when it is bolted in.
+The ground wire test is very important, as the Model 911SC electronic ignition box has an outer black casing which is anodized and it will not make a ground connection when it is bolted in.
 If the tests indicate a fault exists, repair any fault that may exist in the vehicle or wiring, and then plug in the module. - 4.
 Verify ignition timing according to the shop manual and engine bay placards for you Porsche.